AdobeDocs/commerce-merchant-services.en/help/live-search/plp-styling.md

 ---
 # Product Listing Page Widget

-The [!DNL Live Search Product Listing Page Widget] (PLP) uses the Commerce Services platform to provide a performant, searchable, and facetable product listing page.
+The [!DNL Live Search Product Listing Page Widget] (PLP) uses the Commerce Services platform to provide a performant, searchable, and facet-able product listing page.
 This topic describes how to enable and style the PLP widget.

-## Enabling the PLP wiget
+## Enabling the PLP widget

 When the [!DNL Live Search] service is installed, the default search functionality is converted to [!DNL Live Search] automatically.
 The PLP widget must be enabled in the Admin.